 pleated to the stripe.
 (In any case, the straps cover the casing.)

 Full Cloth Lining This covers the canvas reinforcement.
-Keltoi uses a cotton blend which breathes and protects you from the canvas underneath.
+Keltoi uses cotton which breathes and protects you from the canvas underneath.

 Stabilizer and Hair Canvas Reinforcement The stabilizer is a cloth strip which prevents the waist of the kilt from stretching when tightening the straps.
 The hair canvas helps the pleats maintain their shape and relieves the stress placed on pleat stitching.